Town vs. Village vs. Hamlet on Long Island

 |---|---|---|---|

-| Legal status | Incorporated municipal government | Incorporated municipal government within a town | Not incorporated |
+| Legal status | Incorporated municipal government | Incorporated municipal government within a town | Unincorporated community |

 | Governing body | Town Supervisor and Town Board | Mayor and Board of Trustees | None |

-| Ability to levy taxes | Yes | Yes (in addition to town taxes) | No |
+| Ability to levy taxes | Yes | Yes | No |

-| Provides local services | Yes | Yes (often additional services) | No (services provided by town/county) |
+| Provides local services | Yes | Yes, often with more localized services | No separate municipal services of its own |

-| Zoning authority | Yes | Yes (often stricter than town zoning) | No independent zoning authority |
+| Zoning authority | Yes | Usually yes within village limits | No independent zoning authority |

 | Mailing address usage | Yes | Yes | Yes |